 Mamava Pods – Various locations

 You may have seen these space-age looking pods dotted about town.
 Though they come in various sizes, the original Mamava is the most common and has a comfortable seat, a folding table where mom can set up a breast pump, as well as an outlet to power up.
 There's room for mom, baby, a stroller, and even a big sibling or dad to sit while you feed your baby.
 Mamava Pods are common in airports, including at JFK, but there are also locations at area hospitals, museums, the Bronx Zoo, and even Citi Field.
-For ease in locating, download the FREE app for iOs or Android devices.
+For ease in locating, download the FREE app.
 It uses your phone's location services to pinpoint not only Mamava pods nearby, but also user-submitted breastfeeding-friendly spots, too.

 Government Agencies – Various locations

 Back in 2016, we told you about the DeBlasio administration's strides to make NYC more nursing-mom friendly and the city has put out a PDF listing many lactation rooms in city buildings belonging to the Human Resources Administration, Administration for Children's Services, and the Department of Health and Mental Hygiene.
 You can also find a lactation room or pod at the Bronx Zoo, Queens Hospital, Brooklyn Children's Museum, and Brooklyn Borough Hall.

 RELATED: 20 Things To Do with NYC Babies Before They Turn 1

 This mom- and baby-friendly store will make you feel right at home.
 Photo courtesy of the store